Frequently Asked Questions

 |Q:||Why App Store?|

-Imagine if each software developer has to set up its own solution for providing the above services, the developer will be much distracted from app development, and also, the app's final price will be much higher due to the additional distribution overhead which has no contribution to the app's functionality & quality.
-Thus, the buyer may end up paying more for less, and the transaction may not necessarily be easier as it might seem -- think about the concern of giving credit card to a stranger, filling in forms with personal information, manually typing in the received license key and dealing with activation errors...etc.
+It's all about software distribution model after all.
+In the past, the Creditcard/PayPal and activation-key is used to be the traditional way which requires each software developer to pay administrative effort/overhead behind the scenes.
+The new MS/Apple Store eliminated the overhead, which allows small developers to focus more on development work without being often distracted by the retail hassles.
+Otherwise, if each software developer has to set up its own solution for providing the aforementioned services, the developer will be much distracted from developing/improving apps, until becoming a full-time sales role.
+And the app's final price will be considerably higher due to the additional distribution overhead which has no contribution to the app's functionality & quality.
+Thus, the buyers may end up paying more for less, and the transaction may not necessarily be easier as it might seem -- imaging the concern of giving credit card to a stranger, filling in forms with personal information, manually typing in the received license key and dealing with activation errors...etc.

 Related question: Why App Store?